Sara Bannerman

-Sara Bannerman is a Full Professor and Canada Research Chair at McMaster University's Department of Communication Studies and Media Arts.
-Bannerman is the Canada Research Chair (CRC) in Communication Policy and Governance (Tier 2); she was first appointed as a CRC in 2017, and renewed for a 2021 appointment.
+Sara Bannerman is a full professor and Canada Research Chair at McMaster University's Department of Communication Studies and Media Arts.
+She also received a bachelor's in music from Queen's University.
+She is the Canada Research Chair (CRC) in Communication Policy and Governance (Tier 2); she was first appointed as a CRC in 2017, and renewed for a 2021 appointment.

 Research

 Bannerman's research examines the power relationships between digital platforms and the state, especially privacy and platform regulation.
-In 2022, Bannerman received an Insight Grant from the Social Sciences and Humanities Research Council (SSHRC) for a project titled "Digital governance in Canada: Politics, players, and struggles for influence".
-Bannerman was a governing board member of the International Society for the Theory and History of Intellectual Property.
+In 2022, she received an Insight Grant from the Social Sciences and Humanities Research Council (SSHRC) for a project titled "Digital governance in Canada: Politics, players, and struggles for influence".
+She was a governing board member of the International Society for the Theory and History of Intellectual Property.

 She holds a Bachelor of Music from Queen’s University, and a Master of Arts (2004) and a PhD (2009) in communication studies from Carleton University.

 Bannerman has published over 40 papers, which have been cited over 450 times.

+In 2025, she expressed concerns over the Bill C-4 Proposal.